Guidance on answering Single Best Answer questions (SBAs)

 C: Commence 7-day course of oral antibiotics

 D: Give intramuscular steroids to promote fetal lung maturity

 Correct answer = A

 Divison of marks

 Each SBA will count for the same number of marks, and each paper will contribute the same proportion of marks to the overall total.

-The distribution of marks across the two papers by subject domain varies from sitting to sitting.
-A typical distribution is shown below.
+The distribution of marks across the 2 papers by subject domain varies from sitting to sitting.
+A typical distribution is shown below:

 Our well-established standard setting procedure ensures that the difficulty of each examination is taken into account and is not linked to a set pass mark or rate.
 A different pass mark is used for each examination, depending on the difficulty of that examination.
 It is therefore also not possible to publish the pass mark for the examination in advance of the examination.
 This is a complex process, which involves assessing the questions individually for their difficulty.